zitadel/zitadel/CONTRIBUTING.md

 Following the [Google style guide](https://developers.google.com/style) is highly recommended.
 Its clear and concise guidelines ensure consistency and effective communication within the wider developer community.

+The style guide covers a lot of material, so their [highlights](https://developers.google.com/style/highlights) page provides an overview of its most important points.
+Some of the points stated in the highlights that we care about most are given below:

+- Be conversational and friendly without being frivolous.
+- Use sentence case for document titles and section headings.
+- Use active voice: make clear who's performing the action.
+- Use descriptive link text.

 ### Docs Pull Request
 When making a pull request use `docs(<scope>): <short summary>` as title for the semantic release.
 Scope can be left empty (omit the brackets) or refer to the top navigation sections.